simplcommerce/SimplCommerce/README.md

 The application is divided into modules.
 Each module contains all the stuff for itself to run including Controllers, Services, Views and even static files.
 If a module is no longer need, you can simply just delete it by a single click.

-The SimplCommerce.WebHost is the ASP.NET Core project and act as the host.
-It will bootstrap the app and load all the modules it found in it's Modules folder.
-In the gulpfile.js, there is a "copy-modules" that is bound to 'AfterBuild' event of Visual Studio to copy /bin, /Views, /wwwroot in each module to the Modules folder in the WebHost.
+The SimplCommerce.WebHost is the ASP.NET Core project and acts as the host.
+It will bootstrap the app and load all the modules it found in its Modules folder.
+In the gulpfile.js, there is a "copy-modules" that is bound to 'After Build' event of Visual Studio to copy /bin, /Views, /wwwroot in each module to the Modules folder in the WebHost.

-During the application startup, the host will scan for all the *.dll in the Modules folder and load it up using AssemblyLoadContext.
-These assemblies then be registered to MVC Core by ApplicationPart
+During the application startup, the host will scan for all the *.dll in the Modules folder and load them up using AssemblyLoadContext.
+These assemblies will be then registered to MVC Core by ApplicationPart

 A ModuleViewLocationExpander is implemented to help the ViewEngine can find the right location for views in modules.

-Static files (wwwroot) in each module is served by configuring the static files middleware as follows
+Static files (wwwroot) in each module is served by configuring the static files middleware as follows:

 ```cs
     // Serving static file for modules